-Scholefield.
-"Some thinglike three to four thousands soldiers one here now, all under arms.
+Numerous trade societies and other benefit societies which cannot be better characterised than as indicating whom had never seen a soldier before, took to their the cool but fierce determination which seems to animate the whole population.
+HUNT'S MONUMENT DEMONSTRATION .- Our readers arrested.
+So at least the Magistrates told the Rev. Mr. meetings were held morning and evening.
+In the Scholefield.
+"Some thinglike three to four thousands soldiers one Spindle, Booth, Storor, Challenger and others. here now, all under arms.
 On the Leeds and Manchester railway is a special engine carrying two nine pounders, and the men to work them on its tender.
-A troop of riflemen are also on the line in readiness to move on any given point, for the protection of the
+A troop of rifiemen are also on the line in readiness to their way to the usual place of meeting; Mr. Ellis escape,-a bullet, which had passed through the Buckley's factory, now standing.
+The officer, accommove on any given point, for the protection of the